Understanding this bacterium to avoid food poisoning

 In its opinion of 18 May 2017, the Agency published the following information, conclusions and recommendations:

-Finally, it recommends cooking minced beef burgers for young children to an internal temperature of 70° C for two minutes, as this would significantly reduce risk of EHEC illness.
+- Finally, it recommends cooking minced beef burgers for young children to an internal temperature of 70° C, as this would significantly reduce risk of EHEC illness.

 Detection and screening methods